dandee77/AI-Paint-Calculator/README.md

 # AI Paint Calculator

-A modern, responsive paint app that lets you draw math expressions or problems, and (in the future) will use Google Gemini AI to solve them!
-This project is built with React, Vite, and Tailwind CSS.
+This is a modern, responsive paint app where you can draw math problems and (soon) get instant answers using Google Gemini AI.
+Features include brush/eraser tools, undo/redo, color pickers, save/load, image download, and a mobile-friendly UI.

 ## Features